 Freezing Strawberries

-Strawberry is one of the most versatile fruits and I really miss it when it’s not in season.
+Strawberry is one of the most versatile fruits, and I miss it when it’s not in season.
 Well, not anymore.

-I have figured out a few ways to preserve this fruit to use in any season.
+I have figured out a few ways to preserve and use this fruit in any season.

-I make Strawberry Coulis or Strawberry Sauce, freeze them in small containers, and keep using them throughout the year.
+I make Strawberry Coulis or Strawberry Sauce, freeze them in small containers and use them throughout the year.

 My Instant Pot Strawberry Jam and Stove Top Strawberry Jam are also great recipes to preserve strawberries.

-But the best way to keep enjoying strawberries all year round is to freeze the fruit itself.
-In today’s post, I am sharing how to freeze strawberries in the freezer for up to a year.
+But the best way to enjoy strawberries year-round is to freeze the fruit.
+In this post, I am sharing how to freeze strawberries in the freezer for up to a year.

-The process of freezing the strawberries is very easy and you can freeze them in multiple ways too.
+Freezing the strawberries is very easy; you can freeze them in multiple ways.
 You can freeze them whole, sliced, finely chopped, or crushed.
 You can also freeze them with or without sugar.

 So waste no time and read the post!